sstsimulator/sst-docs/docs/core/unitalgebra/init.md

 void init(const std::string& val);
 ```

 Initialize a UnitAlgebra object.
-This function is required if the default [constructor](constructor) was used to create the Output object.
+This function is required if the default [constructor](constructor) was used to create the UnitAlgebra object.

 ## Parameters
 * **val** (std::string) value.
 The format must be `<NUMBER>?<UNITS>` where: